-- How Do I Admit I'm Falling Apart: Seeing the media's reaction to Wave coming out as a trans woman gives Sonic the spark needed to realize his own gender identity.
+- How Do I Admit I'm Falling Apart (Sonic the Hedgehog fanfic): Seeing the media's reaction to Wave coming out as a trans woman gives Sonic the spark needed to realize his own gender identity.

-- In Mishima A Life In Four Chapters, the famous painting of a bare-chested Saint Sebastian being pierced by arrows that prompts Kimtakes first act of masturbation.
+- In Mishima A Life In Four Chapters, a biopic about gay Japanese writer Yukio Mishima, the famous painting of a bare-chested Saint Sebastian being pierced by arrows is what prompts his first act of masturbation.

 - The Kevin Kline film In & Out is entirely about this trope.
 Howard Brackett is a teacher who is outed by one of his former students on national television.
 Except that Howard doesn't believe he is gay.
 In fact, he's about to be married to a beautiful woman.
 However, as his friends start to consider the idea, they notice that the evidence is pretty strong.
 Eventually, after many shenanigans, Howard finally realizes that the evidence is so strong because it's true.

-- The Danish Girl was criticised for using this trope, since it portrayed the titular character realising she's trans after being asked to wear women's clothes by her wife (which, while technically accurate, was portrayed closer to the plot of a piece of fetish fiction than the life of the woman it was meant to be a biography of).
+- The Danish Girl portrays the titular character as realizing she's trans after being asked to wear women's clothes by her wife for a painting.
+While technically accurate regarding the life of the woman it was meant to be a biography of, some liberties were taken.

 - The 2008 documentary When I Knew is based around interviews of people describing when they knew they were gay.
 Several examples are of this sort, such as one man being attracted to an actor on television and another guy who was attracted to a shirtless drawing on a pain medicine package as a child.

-- I Am J: J first heard about trans people at age 11 when channel flipping and coming across an exploitive talk show episode about trans women.
+- I Am J: J first heard about trans people at age 11 when channel-flipping and coming across an exploitative talk show episode about trans women.
 The next day he began researching online about being trans.
 J stopped researching after being dissatisfied with what he found on SRS.
 It took 6 more years for him to start wondering about transition again.